padillacoreanolab/SynapticSync/README.md

 ```

 # How to contribute:
-Clone this repository and create a new branch for your changes:
+Clone this repository and create a new branch for your changes.

+The following commands will set up the environment you need to contribute.

 ```bash
 cd <path/to/cloned/repository/SynapticSync>
 conda env create -f environment.yml